- Home

 Youth City Council

-We encourage dedicated youth ages 13-19 who live in or have a strong tie to South Salt Lake to apply for the South Salt Lake Youth City Council.
+We encourage dedicated youth in 9th - 12th grades who live in or have a strong tie to South Salt Lake to apply for the South Salt Lake Youth City Council.

 What We Do

-The Youth City Council meets twice monthly during the school calendar year; once for a regular meeting and once for city events and service projects.
-During the regular meeting, members discuss current events, learn about legislative debate, participate in focus groups, and plan projects and service opportunities.
-During the second monthly meeting, members participate in an event or service project, attend conferences or may participate in activities like focus groups or team building.
-In addition, members of the Youth City Council are encouraged to attend one city council meeting each quarter.
+The Youth City Council meets twice a month during the school year.
+During this time, the group may discuss current events, learn about legislative debate, participate in focus groups, plan projects and service opportunities, and more.
+Outside of meetings, there are also opportunities for members to participate in community events, service projects, and leadership development.
+Members of the Youth City Council are encouraged to attend one city council meeting each quarter to stay up to date on City happenings.

 Examples of projects, events, and activities include: